Cenote Dos Ojos is one of the best Cenotes in Tulum and within the areas around it.

 Once you swim into its shimmering blue waters, you couldn’t help doubting whether you are still in the real world – or have you just entered a fairytale book?

-A day trip to Tulum & Cenote Dos Ojos is a popular activity to do not only by travellers wanting to see the sinkholes for themselves but also by locals looking at enjoying the magical surroundings bestowed upon them.
+A day trip to Tulum & Cenote Dos Ojos is a popular activity to do not only by travelers wanting to see the sinkholes for themselves but also by locals looking at enjoying the magical surroundings bestowed upon them.

 Dos Ojos cenote diving ranks highly in the top things to do in Cenote Dos Ojos.